chanwcom/speech_language_processing/_sources/forward_backward.md

 $$

-There are two ways of achieving this objective:
+There are three ways of achieving this objective:

- - Conditional Independence
+ - Conditional Independence Assumption Approach

 In this case, we assume that the model prediction probability at step index $s$ does not depend on the seqeunce history at all: